 - The Napier Fellows: Each of the Claremont Colleges may nominate annually in the fall up to three seniors to be Napier Fellows.
-These are students who have proven ability to give leadership in social change and are proposing a project they would like to carry out after graduation.
-All those nominated gather at Pilgrim Place several times and are invited to find a mentor there for the coming year.
+These are students who have proven ability to give leadership in social change and are proposing a project they would like to carry out immediately after graduation.
+The nominees gather at Pilgrim Place several times during the year and are invited to find a mentor from among the Pilgrim Place residents for the coming year.

-- The Napier Awards: Each year three of the Napier Fellows will be awarded $10,000. to help them carry out their proposed projects.
+- The Napier Awards: Each year two of the Napier Fellows will be awarded $12,000 to help them carry out their proposed projects.